 Former Japanese Prime Minister Shinzo Abe shot while delivering speech in Japan

-Japan's former Prime Minister Shinzo Abe was shot during a campaign speech Friday in western Japan and was airlifted to a hospital, but he was not breathing and his heart had stopped, officials said.
+Japan's former Prime Minister Shinzo Abe was shot as he gave a campaign speech on Friday in western Japan and airlifted to a hospital.
+Local fire department official Makoto Morimoto said Abe was in cardio and pulmonary arrest, or CPA, meaning he was not breathing and his heart stopped during the airlift.

-Local fire department official Makoto Morimoto said Abe was in cardio and pulmonary arrest, or CPA, after being shot, meaning he was not breathing and his heart stopped while he was being airlifted to a prefectural hospital.
+Chief Cabinet Secretary Hirokazu Matsuno told reporters that police had arrested a male suspect at the scene of the attack.

-Chief Cabinet Secretary Hirokazu Matsuno told reporters that police arrested a male suspect at the scene of the shooting in Nara.
+"A barbaric act like this is absolutely unforgivable, no matter what the reasons are, and we condemn it strongly," Matsuno said.

-NHK public television aired footage showing Abe collapsed on the street, with several security guards running toward him.
-Abe was holding his chest when he collapsed, with his shirt smeared with blood.
+Other videos posted online show campaign officials surrounding Abe in an apparent attempt to treat the popular former leader, who is still influential in the governing Liberal Democratic Party and heads its largest faction, Seiwakai.
+Elections for Japan's upper house, the less powerful chamber of its parliament, are Sunday.

-Police arrested a male suspect at the scene on suspicion of attempted murder, NHK said.
+Prime Minister Fumio Kishida, who belongs to the same political party as Abe, was on his way to Tokyo on a helicopter from his own campaign destination of Yamagata, in northern Japan.
+Matsuno said all Cabinet ministers were to return to Tokyo from their campaign trips.

-The attack was a shock in a country that's one of the world's safest and with some of the strictest gun control laws anywhere.
+The attack was a shock in a country that's one of the world's safest and has some of the strictest gun control laws anywhere.

 The term heart failure means the heart cannot sufficiently pump blood and supply necessary oxygen to the rest of the body.
 In Japan, officials sometimes use the term to describe situations where victims are no longer alive but before a formal declaration of death has been made.